-Looking to learn more about each tool to ensure that you pick the best solution for your team?
+Looking to learn more about each tool so that you pick the best solution for your team?

-Luckily, many subtle differences between Trello and Jira make each tool more useful for various use cases.
+Luckily, there are many subtle differences between Trello and Jira, which make each tool more or less useful in various use cases.

 - Similarities and differences between Trello and Jira

 - The best add-ons for Trello vs. Jira

 Trello is an agile project management tool that allows you to organize your team’s projects visually.